-Cusco is one of my favorite cities in Peru and it’s the common starting point for many travelers planning to visit Machu Picchu, Rainbow Mountain, Sacred Valley and other treks in the Andes Mountains.
+Cusco is one of the most popular cities in Peru and it’s the common starting point for many travelers planning to visit Machu Picchu, Rainbow Mountain, Sacred Valley, and other treks in the Andes Mountains.

-I spent around five days in Cusco upon arriving in Peru, firstly to acclimatize to the high altitude and secondly to relax after my seven-day trek in the Andes.
+Upon arriving in Peru, I spent around five days in Cusco, firstly to acclimate to the high altitude, and secondly to relax after my seven-day trek in the Andes.

-There are a couple of options of getting to Cusco which I have listed below:
+There are a couple of options for getting to Cusco which I have listed below: